Trump tweets video of him wrestling down CNN

 On Saturday, the president tweeted: “I am extremely pleased to see that @CNN has finally been exposed as #FakeNews and garbage journalism.
 It's about time!”

-CNN responded to Trump tweet on Sunday by refering to a comment last week by White House spokeswoman Sarah Huckabee Sanders.
+CNN responded almost immediately to Trump's tweet on Sunday by referring to a comment last week by White House spokeswoman Sarah Huckabee Sanders.

 "The President in no way form or fashion has ever promoted or encouraged violence.
 If anything, quite the contrary." - @SHSanders45 6/29/17," CNN's public relations office tweeted.